Full stop law

 The Full stop law, Ley de Punto Final, was passed by the National Congress of Argentina in 1986, three years after the end of the military dictatorship of the Proceso de Reorganización Nacional (1976 to 1983) and restoration of democracy.
+It mandated the end of the investigation and prosecution of those accused of political violence during the dictatorship.
 Formally, this law is referred to by number (Law No. 23492), like all others in Argentine legislation, but Ley de Punto Final is the designation in common use, even in official speeches.

 History

 It was passed after the government in 1985 had prosecuted men at the top of the military hierarchies in the Trial of the Juntas for crimes committed during the Dirty War against political dissidents.
 Several officers were convicted and sentenced; the government's security and military forces had "disappeared" and killed an estimated 15,000-30,000 people.

 The law mandated the end of investigation and prosecution of people accused of political violence during the dictatorship and up to the restoration of democratic rule on 10 December 1983.
 It was passed on 24 December 1986, after only a 3-week debate.
 Its text is very short; it has seven articles.
 Article No. 5 excepts from the application of the law the cases of identity forgery and forced disappearance of minors.